Hazeart History, Family Crest & Coats of Arms

 The name Hazeart thought to be of Norman heritage.
 It is a name for a person who was a person who takes chances or a gambler which is derived from the Old French word hasard, which means a game of dice, played by a gambler or one who was prepared to run risks.
 A broad and miscellaneous class of surnames, nickname surnames referred to a characteristic of the first person who used the name.
 They can describe the bearer's favored style of clothing, appearance, habits, or character.
 "The orthography was originally Hasssart, and the extinct dukes of Charante [Normandy] were of the same family."

 Early Origins of the Hazeart family

 The surname Hazeart was first found in Gloucestershire where "soon after the Conquest a branch settled."

-Important Dates for the Hazeart family
+Early History of the Hazeart family

 This web page shows only a small excerpt of our Hazeart research.
 Another 56 words (4 lines of text) are included under the topic Early Hazeart History in all our PDF Extended History products and printed products wherever possible.

 Anglo-Norman names are characterized by a multitude of spelling variations.
 When the Normans became the ruling people of England in the 11th century, they introduced a new language into a society where the main languages of Old and later Middle English had no definite spelling rules.
 These languages were more often spoken than written, so they blended freely with one another.
 Contributing to this mixing of tongues was the fact that medieval scribes spelled words according to sound, ensuring that a person's name would appear differently in nearly every document in which it was recorded.
 The name has been spelled Hazard, Hasard, Hassard and others.